pyta-uoft/website/index.md

 ### W0401: Wildcard import {#W0401}

 Only import what you need.
-Wildcard imports are generally bad because they 'pollute' the namespace with all the functions.
-For example:
+Wildcard imports (shown below) are generally discouraged because they add all the functions from the imported module into the global namespace.
+Problems can occur when identical names conflict.

 ```python
 from valid_module import *